Skip to table of contents

 The University of Oklahoma Dentistry students must arrive on time, participate, and attend all required activities.
 This applies to didactic and clinical activities, to include dressing professionally and arriving early or on time.

 An absence is any instance when a student is not present at an activity.
 Students should not assume they are allowed any absences at their discretion or for their personal convenience.
-All requests for excused absences must be made through the COD Absence Request Form.
+All requests for excused absences must be made through the COD Student Absence Request Form.
 All anticipated absences must be requested 30 days in advance.
-A limited number of reasons will justify excused absences.
-These include, but are not limited to:
+Requests submitted after this deadline will not be considered.
+For unanticipated absences, the form must be submitted as soon as possible.

 1. An illness, personal emergency or family tragedy

-2. Personal Emergency
+2. Personal emergency

 3. Access to health services and counseling.
 Students may be excused to attend necessary health care and counseling appointments.
 Students should make all such appointments during independent study time.